rowanuniversity/profpy/profpy/db/README.md

 ---
 #### with_cx_oracle_connection( *login=os.environ['full_login'], password=os.environ['db_password'], auto_commit=False*)
-<i>Decorator that passes a cx_Oracle connection to the wrapped function.
+<i>Decorator that passes a oracledb connection to the wrapped function.
 This is the suggested profpy method
-for connecting to Oracle with cx_Oracle!</i>
+for connecting to Oracle with oracledb!</i>

 <b>Parameters:</b>